mahbubul14/The-New-York-Times/README.md

 # New York Times Article clone

-> The practice project is an article from a new york times website.
+> The project is a clone of the new york times article page.

 ![screenshot](./image/article.PNG)